ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

             timer = new DispatcherTimer();
             timer.Interval = TimeSpan.FromMilliseconds(500);
             timer.Tick += Timer_Tick;
-            // TODO: Initilize the GPIO bus
+            // TODO: Initialize the GPIO bus
 {% endhighlight %}

-Using the Visual Studio refactoring tools you can gernetate the method stub for the __Timer\_Tick__ event handler.
+Using the Visual Studio refactoring tools, you can generate the method stub for the __Timer\_Tick__ event handler.
 Hover over the _Timer\_Tick_ text until a lightbulb appears.
 Click the down arrow and select _Generate method 'MainPage.Timer\_Tick'_

 <img src="/images/rpi2/rpi2_lab01_Timer_Tick.PNG"/>